this-is-iman/Dadepardaz-Afagh/noCAPTCHA/README.md

 ![noCAPTCHA](https://user-images.githubusercontent.com/107953645/220710591-6d90e09d-d268-415f-a1b0-3724c399720a.gif)

-This is a script designed for solving a specific kind of CAPTCHA called [geetest](https://www.geetest.com/en/demo).
+RCR_V3.py is a script designed for solving a specific kind of CAPTCHA called [geetest](https://www.geetest.com/en/demo).

 Geetest is a smart type of CAPTCHA that analyses users' behavior and decides how to proceed.